DiogoMCampos/Leaflet/ESOF-docs/Verification and Validation.md

 As observed in the ```spec/suites/``` folder, there is a corresponding test file for each source file.
 Each test is responsible for a single functionality.

 ###Understandability
 Using the ```spec/index.html```, there is a brief description to the test being done.
-Another testing method would not display a description of the tests.
+Another testing method wouldn't display a description of the tests.

 ###Heterogeneity
 *   Heterogeneity is when different technologies require different test cases.